 What a Bad Review Can Do TO Your Business

-But if a positive review can have a direct and immediate positive impact on your business, even more so can a negative review.
+But if a positive review can have a direct and immediate positive impact on your business, a negative review can even more so.

-The average customer needs to read only 4-6 reviews before trusting a business.
+The average customer reads roughly 7 reviews before trusting a business.
 That means a single negative review can swiftly undermine that balance.
-With 86% of people hesitating to purchase if they see a negative review with no response, it’s vital to manage these.
+With 51.7% of consumers expecting a business to respond to a negative review within 7 days, managing reviews is vital.
 Here’s a prime example:

 This review was left over a year ago for a brunch spot in Las Vegas.
-No reply from the owner, and over 20 reactions from users who read it and likely made a decision based on what they read.
-And it’s not the only neglected bad review.
-There are several other negative reviews for this restaurant likely impacting that restaurant’s bottom line.
+No reply from the owner, and over 20 reactions from users who read it and are likely made a decision based on what they read.
+And it’s not this restaurant’s only neglected bad review.
+There is a high chance that the several other neglected reviews for this restaurant are likely impacting that restaurant’s bottom line.

 Handling Negative Reviews Effectively